 The gradient profile is one of the coolest features on VeloViewer giving your own rides that Pro Tour feel.
 But did you know that the wider your browser window the more detailed the profile will become?

 So what type of segments do you tend to ride?
-OK, this isn’t really going to tell you that very well but it might give you some indication.
-As you can see the segments around Sheffield tend to be either climbs or descents, but that’s why I live here!
-Check out your Strava segment word cloud on the new Word Cloud page.
+OK, this isn’t really going to tell you that perfectly but it might give you some indication.
+As you can see the segments around here in Sheffield tend to be either climbs or descents, but that’s why I live here!
+Check out your own Strava segment word cloud on your new Word Cloud page.
 Update: Now has Ride option too!

 Velo Flow allows you to view and interact with animated Strava rides.
 Getting started with Velo Flow can be a little confusing but the video below walks you through how to do it step by step.
 The second video shows you some of the hidden features in Velo Flow explaining how to highlight multiple riders and more.